 Students may count at most two courses from their departmental concentration toward the certificate.
 With permission, advanced students may be permitted to take approved graduate-level courses.

 - Independent Work and SML Poster Session: Students are required to complete a thesis or at least one semester of independent work in their junior or senior year on a topic that makes substantial application or study of machine learning or statistics.
 This work may be used to satisfy the requirements of both the SML certificate program and the student's department of concentration.
 All work will be reviewed by the Statistics and Machine Learning Certificate committee.
-In May, there will be a public poster session at which students are required to present their work to other students, researchers and to the faculty.
+In May, there will be a poster session at which students are required to present their work to other students, researchers and to the faculty.
 Students must adhere to submission due dates for independent work papers and poster requirements.
-Attendance for the poster session is mandatory.

 Finally, students are encouraged to attend one of the Statistics and Machine Learning colloquia on campus, including the CSML sponsored or co-sponsored seminars.

-For a list of required courses that will count towards the certificate, please visit our website (link is external).
+For a list of required courses that will count towards the certificate, please visit the required course page.

 Certificate of Proficiency